tomwcodes/Screen-Guardian/memory.md

    - Hover effects for interactive elements
    - Page loading animations

+4. **Buying Guide (buying-guide.html)**
+   - Comprehensive guide on how to choose a dash cam
+   - Sections covering what dash cams are, types of dash cams, key features, installation tips, and FAQs
+   - Styled with the same design language as the main page
+   - Interactive table of contents with smooth scrolling
+   - Tip boxes and warning boxes for highlighting important information
+   - Feature cards for summarizing key points
+   - Back-to-top button for easy navigation
+   - Responsive design that works on all device sizes
+   - SEO-optimized with proper meta tags and structured data
+   - Linked from the main navigation menu

-4. **SEO Enhancements**
+5. **SEO Enhancements**
    - robots.txt file with sitemap reference
-   - sitemap.xml with prioritized URLs for dash cam brands and models
+   - sitemap.xml with prioritized URLs for dash cam brands, models, and buying guide
    - Canonical URL to prevent duplicate content
    - Structured data for products and organization
    - Semantic HTML structure